ipl31/yaml-generator-for-hathitrust/field_guide.md

 - **List the file number of any page that is a scan of a foldout:** A list of file numbers of any pages which are scans of foldouts, either mid-book or at the end.
 As with pages which are only images, these foldouts may be outside the page numbering, but such information must be put into the list of file numbers of pages outside pagination sequence.
 Outputs `label: "FOLDOUT"`
 - **List the file number of any pages which are the FIRST page of an index:** A list of file numbers of starts of any indexes.
 As with chapters, only the first page of the index should be labeled.
 Multiple indexes in a book is fine (e.g. a hymnal, which has title index and line-by-line index or a cookbook with multiple indexes).
 Outputs `label: "INDEX"`
 - **List the file number of the first page of any set of references or bibliography:** A list of file numbers of starts of any reference sections OR bibliographies.
 As with chapters, only the first page should be labeled.
 Outputs `label: "REFERENCES"`
-- **List the file number of any multi-work boundaries:** Currently, labels are the best this program can do at handling multi-work issues.
-This label indicates the boundary between multiple items bound together (such as two volumes of a journal or serial publication).
+- **List the file number of any multi-work boundaries:** This label indicates the boundary between multiple items bound together (such as two volumes of a journal or serial publication).
+It is also necessary for pagination of multi-work items.
 Outputs `label "MULTIWORK_BOUNDARY"`
 - **What is the file number of the back cover?** Only accepts a single number, not a list of numbers.
 Outputs `label: "BACK_COVER"`